eonist/Element/README.md

 # Element
 <img width="200" alt="img" src="https://rawgit.com/stylekit/img/master/Element3_1-01.svg">

-### What is it?
+### What?
-Independent UI framework with zero AppKit dependencies.
-Swift handles app logic and CSS/SVG handles design and alignment.
+Programmatic UI Framework for macOS

 <img width="608" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/progressindicator2_trim.mp4.gif">

+### How does it work?
+Swift handles app logic and CSS/SVG handles design.

 ### Installation:
 - Read  [This](http://stylekit.org/blog/2017/02/05/Xcode-and-spm/)  tutorial on how to start a new App project from Swift Package Manager.
 - Add this to your Package.swift file

-### Motivation:

-The goal of Element is to have an OpenSource UI framework that can be used interchangeably on all Apple platforms.

 ```swift
 import PackageDescription